 Finding the right therapist for you might seem like a daunting task, which is why I offer a free 15 minute telephone consultation to discuss your situation and your hopes for treatment, so you can decide if you would like to make an assessment appointment.

 If you decide to start therapy we would agree on a therapy plan, including your goals, the number of sessions, and the responsibilities we have towards each other.
 Sessions last for 50 minutes, usually weekly.
-In addition to offering appointments at my Tuesday evening clinic in Guildford, I can also offer face to face online therapy via a secure video link.
-Please contact me if you would like further details.
+In addition to offering appointments at my Monday evening clinic in Farnham, I can also offer online therapy via a secure video link at various times during the week.
+Please contact me if you would like further details

 Psychological assessments (up to 1 hour): £105